 - Share information on how NHMRC Advanced Health Research and Translation Centres (AHRTCs) and Centres for Innovation in Regional Health (CIRHs) are working to integrate their research findings into innovative and evidence-based health care for their communities.

 - Encourage engagement with industry to leverage skills, networks and resources to enhance research and boost commercialisation of research outcomes to benefit health, strengthen researcher collaboration with industry and promote mobility between the sectors.

 - Foster sharing of publications and data resulting from NHMRC-funded research and researchers as soon as practicable.

-- Develop a new model for guideline development and approval by providing up-to-date standards and supporting their implementation and promoting collaboration tools to foster high-quality, rigorously developed, current and relevant guidelines in Australia.
+- Promote best practice guideline development by providing up-to-date standards and supporting their implementation, and promoting collaboration tools to foster high quality, rigorously developed, current and relevant guidelines in Australia.

-- Promote the highest standards of research quality and integrity, develop national guidance on ensuring rigour, transparency and reproducibility in health and medical research and strengthen the management of research integrity matters.
+- Promote the highest standards of research quality and integrity, develop national guidance to ensure rigour, transparency and reproducibility in health and medical research and strengthen the management of research integrity matters.

 - Lead ongoing revision of key statements, codes and guidelines and develop new guidelines and information papers.

-- Continue to support streamlined research governance and ethics review processes, including through the administration of the National Certification Scheme for Institutional Ethics Review Processes and the Human Research Ethics Application (HREA).
+- Continue to support streamlined research governance and ethics review processes, including through the administration of the Certification of Institutional Ethics Review Processes Scheme and the Human Research Ethics Application.

 - Administer the Research Involving Human Embryos Act 2002 (RIHE Act) and Prohibition of Human Cloning for Reproduction Act 2002 (PHCR Act), including continually improving the efficiency of processes relating to the Embryo Research Licensing Committee’s administration of this legislation by increasing stakeholder understanding of legislative requirements.